KuroganeToyama/blog/src/content/blog/2025-07-28-animusic-club.md

 And thus began my newfound goal in life.
 Ever since that fateful winter, whenever March, July, and November approaches, I have always looked forward to the EOT concert.
 And I have never once failed to attend an EOT concert. **Not a single one of them**.

-Whenever the concert posters begin to appear around campus, I always take a picture of it and try to figure out what songs/tracks would be performed in the concert.
+Whenever the concert posters begin to appear around campus, I always take a picture of it and try to figure out what songs/tracks would be performed at the concert.

 Before concert day, I always make sure I have dealt with all assignments.
 I want to make my mind as clear as possible to enjoy the concert to its fullest.